piplus2/juicer-1.6-nextflow/README.md

 sampleA,sampleA_lane2,/data/hi-c/sampleA_L002_R1.fastq.gz,/data/hi-c/sampleA_L002_R2.fastq.gz
 ```

+The current version of the pipeline **does not** support fragmented input samples, but it expects each **sample** reads to be in a **single fastq** file.

 ## Containers and dependencies

 The repository includes required Juicer helper scripts in the `bin/` directory.
 The user must enable either `singularity` or `docker` by selecting the appropriate profile, as the pipeline uses containers for `bwa-mem2`, `samtools`, and `juicer_tools`.
-The Dockerfile used to generate Juicer Tools is available here: [docker-repo](https://github.com/piplus2/juicebox-juicertools-docker)
+The Dockerfile used to generate Juicer Tools is available here: https://github.com/piplus2/juicebox-juicertools-docker

 ## Quick start